mandylauderdale/2012-JSConfEU-Lyrics/You're Nobody Till Somebody Loves You.md

 You're Nobody Till Somebody Loves You
 =
+(a highlight of some special geeks in the community; to the tune of "You're Nobody Till Somebody Loves You")

 You’re nobody till you’ve tasted Michael Rogers’ coffee You’re nobody till Max Ogden has mapped your cat